onfido/onfido-java/README.md

 ## Getting Started

-Import the `Onfido.java` object, this is the main object used for interfacing with the API:
+Import the `Onfido` object, this is the main object used for interfacing with the API:

 ```java
 import com.onfido.Onfido;
 ```

-Instantiate and configure an `Onfido.java` instance with your API token, and region if necessary:
+Instantiate and configure an `Onfido` instance with your API token, and region if necessary:

 ```java
 Onfido onfido = Onfido.builder()